-- 4. (10 points) Many operations can be performed faster on sorted data than on unsorted data.
+- 4. (5 points) Sort the following numbers using Radix sort {5, 3, 9, 1, 15, 9, 1, 3, 2, 5, 6, 8}.
+Your answer should the show the steps as outlined in the example in slide #48 in the lecture notes for sorting. - 5.
+(10 points) Many operations can be performed faster on sorted data than on unsorted data.
 For each of the following operations, state whether it could be performed faster or not, if the data values were sorted (do not take the cost of sorting into account).
-No justification is required. - a) Searching for a word in a dictionary; - b) Checking if a given word has an anagram in the dictionary (e.g., plum, lump) - c) Computing the arithmetic mean of a set of integers i.e., $\frac{\sum{i=1}^{n} A[i]}{n}$; - d) Finding the median of a set of integers; - e) Finding the mode of a set of integers i.e., the most frequently occurring element. - 5.
-(8 points) Instead of the default implementation for merge sort (Figure 7.11, 7.12), we could think of a variant where: the array at every iteration is split into three roughly equal-sized partitions, recursed upon and then the three individually sorted partitions merged.
-Write down the run-time recurrence for this modified implementation and then solve it to get its run-time complexity.
-(You don't need to provide a pseudocode for this answer, as it is fairly obvious.)
+Provide a very brief rationale. - a) Searching for a word in a dictionary; - b) Checking if a given word has an anagram in the dictionary (e.g., plum, lump) - c) Computing the arithmetic mean of a set of integers i.e., $\frac{\sum{i=1}^{n} A[i]}{n}$; - d) Finding the median of a set of integers; - e) Finding the mode of a set of integers i.e., the most frequently occurring element. - 6.
+(5 points) Instead of the default implementation for merge sort (Figure 7.11, 7.12), we could think of the following variant: At every iteration, the array is split into four roughly equalsized partitions; then each part is recursively sorted; and the individually sorted partitions are merged.
+Write down the mathematical recurrence for the run-time T(n) for this modified version of merge sort and then solve it.